RazaGR/channel-challenge/README.md

 ### Run without Docker

-if you need to run this without docker, you have to update main.go file, just remove the global variables and update variables with default values.
+if you need to run this without docker, you have to update main.go file, you have to add all your global variables in `.env` file in project root directory

 ## Project Structure